 1660s (the experience itself is described from 1620s), from Dutch kielhalen, literally "to haul under the keel," an old punishment for certain offenses; from kiel- (see keel (n.)) + halen "to haul, pull" (see haul (v.)).
+Hence, figuratively, "to reprimand severely."
 Related: Keelhauled.
 German kielholen, Danish kjølhale, Swedish kölhala also are from Dutch.
 Related: Keelhauling.